 - Build an ancient underwater city.
 Use your imagination to recreate Pavlopetri, Atlantis, or Heracleion, the lost city of Cleopatra.

 In other words, have fun!
 And don’t worry.
+Pursue your aquarium decoration ideas with merriment and a little consideration.
 Moving the landscape (carefully) on occasion is a good way to keep your fish interested and entertained.
 As long as you use common sense and monitor your fish for any signs of distress when you introduce a new decoration, you can create (or recreate) an endless variety of underwater scenarios for your fish (and human) family to enjoy.